mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Creating an SSL Certificate in AWS.md

-# Linking Your Domain to a Hosting Service & SSL Certificate Creation
+# Linking AWS DNS records to a Hosting Service & SSL Certificate Creation

 ## Linking AWS Route53 to your Domain Hosting Service